 Since the European Cup was born in 1956 a total of 38 managers have experienced success, winning a combined 57 titles.
 The legendary Bob Paisley remains the only manager to have won the competition three times, achieved while in charge of Liverpool during a five year period (1977, 1978, 1981).
 Meanwhile 17 managers have won the Champions League twice, with both Sir Alex Ferguson and Miguel Munoz also finishing as runners-up on two occasions.

-Two managers have won the tournament with two different clubs, including Ottmar Hitzfeld, Ernst Happel and Jose Mourinho, while five men have won the competition as both a player and manager, with Pep Guardiola the most recent to achieve this.
+A number of managers have won the tournament with two different clubs, including Ottmar Hitzfeld, Ernst Happel, Jose Mourinho and Carlo Ancelotti, while five men have won the competition as both a player and manager, with Pep Guardiola the most recent to achieve this.
 Italy hold the record for the total number of titles won by managers of each nationality, with 11, while Spain are second with nine, followed by England with 7 and then Germany with 6.
 It has been well documented that an English manager hasn’t won the competition since 1984 when Joe Fagen was victorious with Liverpool.
 This unflattering record will continue for at least another season as there is no English manager in the 2012/12 campaign.

 Many of the greatest managers of all time have been unable to win the competition.
 Arsenal boss Arsene Wenger is desperate to get his hands on the trophy and since his arrival at the North London club he has lead them to 15 consecutive qualifications.
 He came bitterly close to winning in 2006 but his side lost 2-1 to Barcelona.